PAC-Bayesian Generalization Bounds for Adversarial Generative Models: Experiments

-We perform experiments on two synthetic datasets: a mixture of 8 Gaussians arranged on a ring, and a mixture of 25~Gaussians arranged on a grid.
+We perform experiments on two synthetic datasets: a mixture of 8~Gaussians arranged on a ring, and a mixture of 25~Gaussians arranged on a grid.
 These are standard synthetic datasets for GAN experiments, see, e.g, \citet{aligan, veegan, presgan}.
 In order to formally ensure the diameter of the instance space is finite, we truncate the data so that the first dataset is contained in a disc of radius $3.2$ and the second dataset in a square of side $8.2$, both centered at the origin.
-Both the generator and critic are fully connected networks with three hidden layers each.
-The networks used for learning the 8-component mixture dataset have $100$ hidden units per layer, and the ones for the 25-component mixture dataset have 200 hidden units for each layer.
-In order to guarantee that the critic is $1$-Lipschitz, we used weight-clipping \citep{wgan}.
-The clipping parameter for each layer $L$ is $\frac{1}{\sqrt{c_L}}$, where $c_L$ is the dimension of the layer's output.
-This is enough to guarantee that the layer is $1$-Lipschitz with respect to its input (see Remark \ref{rem-lipschitz}).
+We optimized the right-hand side of Equation~\eqref{eq-bound} plus $\expect{g\sampled \rho}{ \newrisk{\dist{*}_n, \dist{g} }}$, estimating the latter expectation by randomly sampling 100 generators from $\rho$.
+In our chosen models, both the generator and critic are fully connected networks, and we use the Björk orthonormalization algorithm \citep{bjorck} to enforce Lipschitz continuity on the critic.
+We performed experiments using both ReLU and GroupSort activations \citep{sorting-out}, and we report the results using GroupSort as it leads to more stability.